-(1) procedural irregularity that affected the outcome of the matter;

-- (2) new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and/or, - (3) The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against the Parties generally or an individual Party that affected the outcome of the matter.
+- (1) procedural irregularity that affected the outcome of the matter; - (2) new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and/or, - (3) The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against the Parties generally or an individual Party that affected the outcome of the matter.

-Training for Campus Official who Conduct Response and Resolution Process

-The response and resolution procedures are conducted by officials who receive training on ssues related to domestic violence, dating violence, sexual assault, and stalking and training on how to conduct an investigation and hearing process that protects the safety of the victims and romotes accountability.
-Such training is provided annually, or more frequently, and an official must receive training prior to his or her involvement in the response and resolution procedure.
-Training topics include: Information on identifying and analyzing relevant evidence; effective techniques for questioning witnesses, including trauma-informed techniques, procedural rules for conducting investigations, including the standard of review and providing equitable opportunities to the parties; writing investigative reports, and understanding law enforcement investigations in sexual assault and domestic and dating violence situations.
+Training for Campus Official who Conduct Response and Resolution Process must receive training prior to his or her involvement in the response and resolution procedure.
+Training topics include: Information on identifying and analyzing relevant evidence; effective techniques for questioning witnesses, including trauma-informed techniques, procedural rules for conducting investigations, including the standard of review and providing equitable opportunities to the parties; writing investigative reports, and/or understanding law enforcement investigations in sexual assault and domestic and dating violence situations.